What Is a Comfort Fit Ring?

 Because comfort fit rings have a beveled edge, they are sized based on the center line—the thickest part of the ring—not the outside edges.
 This ensures a snug, comfortable fit that's not too tight.
 In theory, standard rings and comfort fit rings should fit the same but, in practice, it might "feel" like there's a difference between two rings that are the same size.

 A comfort fit ring will slide on and off a little more easily than a standard fit ring that is technically the exact same measurement.
 If you have an old, standard fit ring, don't buy a comfort fit ring and assume that it will fit the same.

 How to Get a Comfort Fit Ring That Actually Fits

 The best way to ensure a proper fit is to work with the business from whom you plan to purchase your ring.
 Each ring crafter may have particular sizing techniques that work with the style of ring they are creating for you.

 If you’re not feeling particularly motivated to leave the house, you can simply order a ring sizer.
 Equally useful for both standard and comfort fit rings, a ring sizer will wrap around your ring finger to determine your ideal ring size.
 It looks a bit like a giant keychain full of rings (as shown below).
 Start with a ring size you think will be too large and work your way down.
 The idea is to find just the right ring size that's loose enough to fit over your knuckle, but not so loose that you can shake it off.
 Your ring shouldn’t cut off your circulation, but you also don't want it slipping off while you're working.
 If you decide to use a ring sizer, be sure to try the sizer on throughout the day for a more accurate measurement.

-If you have any more questions about how to find the wedding band that fits you just right, don't hesitate to ask!
-Contact us today and we'll get back to you as quick as we can!
+If you have any questions about how to find the wedding band that fits you just right, shoot us an email at email@example.com and we'll get back to you as quickly as we can!